Skrontch Music

 Skrontch Music borrows its name from a lesser-known swing era dance step, the Skrontch, which Duke Ellington featured in his show at the Cotton Club in the late 1930s.
 The lyrics to Ellington's 1938 recording of Skrontch instruct: "Skrontch on the four beat / Skrontch then you repeat / Skrontch up on your toes / And then start to cover ground."
 The emphasis on beat four propelled a dancer into the next measure of music, and like the dance, the music pauses in the here and now, looks back from where we came, and steps forward.

-"Lord, when you send the rain" is the second in a series of recordings by the group, and releases to the public on April 19, 2024 on New Orleans’ Sinking City Records.
-Considered by Asher to be a single long-form work, the album is a meditation on the blues, looking to the history of that music tradition as a Black radical socio-political cultural production rooted in the Mississippi Delta with central ties to the formation of jazz in New Orleans.
-The piece features evocative sound collage from guest electronic musician Peter J Bowling, sampling archival interviews with Fannie Lou Hamer, New Orleans residents after Hurricane Katrina, and noted blues singers Bessie Smith and Ma Rainey.
+Lord, when you send the rain, the second in a series of recordings by the group, was released to the public on April 19, 2024 on New Orleans’ Sinking City Records.
+The album is a meditation on the blues, looking to the history of that music tradition as a Black radical socio-political cultural production rooted in the Mississippi Delta with central ties to the formation of jazz in New Orleans.
+The piece features evocative sound collage from electronic musician Peter J Bowling, sampling archival interviews with Fannie Lou Hamer, New Orleans residents after Hurricane Katrina, and noted blues singers Bessie Smith and Ma Rainey.

 In March 2020, Skrontch Music embarked on its debut tour, playing shows across the Deep South, including at the Center for the Study of the South at the University of Mississippi.
-The tour was funded by an inaugural Jazz Road touring grant from South Arts, and the trip through the Delta was especially meaningful as they dug into the material featured on the upcoming second recording.
+The tour was funded by an inaugural Jazz Road touring grant from South Arts, and the trip through the Delta was especially meaningful as they dug into the material featured on the second recording.

 Skrontch Music ensemble members and collaborators include: